ArceusLegend/Ecommerce/README.md

 - **Create .env file**

   You may find yourself using some secret keys throught development.
 Ideally you shouldn't use any of these keys in your code, and this is where environment variables come in handy.
 You will need to make a .env file on the same level as manage.py.
-This project uses python-dotenv to import any variables you make there into settings.py, and you can access them with the `os.getenv()` method.
+This project uses python-dotenv to import any variables you create there into settings.py, and you can access them with the `os.getenv()` method.

 - **The Django secret key**